ezzing/3DLayout-documentation/1-Introduction.md

 <img class="w100" src="./layout-doc-imgs/mainoptions.jpg" alt="mainoptions" />

-The three left-sided buttons are the **main options fixed buttons**:
+All this buttons are the **main options custom buttons**.
+You can customize this set of buttons by hidding some of them, by sorting them, or by adding new buttons.

+The default custom buttons are:

 * redo
 * undo
 * save

-The right aligned buttons are the **main options custom buttons**.
-You can customize this set of buttons by hidding some of them or by adding new buttons.

-The default custom buttons are:

 * snapshot
 * sun simulation